 The Learner opens the email sent by Perform and sees a 4-character code.

-If this is the first time a Learner has been added to a Class, they will also receive a temporary password and a link to finish online registration, where they can add their first and last name since their email address is the only information used to add them to the Class.
+Suppose this is the first time a Learner has been added to a Class.
+In that case, they will also receive a temporary password and a link to finish online registration, where they can add their first and last name since their email address is the only information used to add them to the Class.
 This is separate from the 4-character code they’ll use to identify themself during their learning session.

 The Learner opens the immersive learning app on their device, selects a learning experience, and is prompted to enter a code.

 The Learner inputs their 4-character code to start the experience.

 Alternatively, if the Learner doesn’t have their code, the Instructor can also see Learner codes in the Perform portal directly on the Class screen and via an exportable file.